Architectural Representation II

 Principles of parallel (orthographic), central (perspectival), and other less common forms of projective transformation explain many processes of formal production—vision, subjective experience, drawing, modeling, and building.
 Beginning with 2D drawing exercises and transitioning to 3D modeling, we will interrogate the effects of the digital interface and mechanics of modeling software on contemporary discourse.
 As students explore the power and limitations of the flat drawing plane, they will also develop literacy in primitive and complex surface geometries—their combinatory aggregation, subdivision, and discretization—as they relate back to the most reductive of architectural forms—the planar surface.
 Ultimately, these techniques will be placed into a productive dialogue with architectural and programmatic imperatives.
 The design tools of the digital and post-digital age have allowed designers to invent and produce form with increasing facility, eliminating the need to understand the consequential and demanding relationships between geometry and architecture.
 The course will involve close formal reading of buildings as a way to introduce students to the practice of reading, drawing, and writing architecture.

 Composed of both lectures and workshops, the course is participatory and is equal parts theoretical and technical.
-Exercises will involve two-dimensional digital drawing, digital modeling, and basic Grasshopper.
+Exercises will involve two-dimensional digital drawing, digital and physical modeling, and basic Grasshopper.
 Both Tuesday sessions (lectures and discussions) and Thursday sessions (technical workshops) will meet synchronously.
-Workshops will be recorded live for asynchronous viewing as well, though synchronous attendance is strongly encouraged.
+The physical modeling component will require use of the fabrication facilities and the appropriate in-person tutorials in Gund Hall, and will conclude with an in-person final review which all students must attend.
 This course is required for all first-year MArch I students.